-I should also mention that black level performance was still not as deep on any given Sony or Samsung model, as well as Vizio’s full-array LED back-lit models with local dimming.
+I should also mention that black level performance was still not as deep on any given Sony or Samsung model, as well as for Vizio’s full-array, LED back-lit models with local dimming.
 Also, the TV’s contrast ratio could have been better.

 In addition, shadow detail on this display could have also been better.
 Image detail in several dark scenes I viewed was obscured, making objects difficult to see.

 Side angle viewing on this display did have some picture dimming and some contrast loss when viewed from wide angles, however, this effect was on the minimal side.

 The sound quality of the two down-firing speakers was a little better than average when compared to the typical sound output of most flat-panel TVs.
 The sound was a bit more full bodied and not as lean as what I usually hear from this type of panel design.
 However, the bass output was still lacking.